FirelyTeam/spark/Documentation/MigrateFromv2Tov3.md

 ## Migrate from v2 to v3

+### New NuGet package: `Spark.Engine`

+A new NuGet package `Spark.Engine` has been introduced, this contains all non-version-specific code and is the shared library for the satellite assemblies `Spark.Engine.R4` and `Spark.Engine.STU3`.
+As a user of the library you should continue to reference the version-specific assembly `Spark.Engine.R4` or `Spark.Engine.STU3`.

 ### Target Frameworks
 We now target `net8.0`, `net9.0`, and `net10.0`. `netstandard2.0` and `net472` targets have been removed.